The Return (2024 film): Development

 HanWay Films began handling international sales and took the project to the 2022 Cannes Film Festival.
-In February 2023 Bleecker Street picked up North American rights and appointed Andrew Karpen and Kent Sanderson as executive producers.
+In February 2023, Bleecker Street picked up North American rights and appointed Andrew Karpen and Kent Sanderson as executive producers.
 Roberto Sessa for Picomedia with Rai Cinema, Giorgos Karnavas and Konstantinos Kontovravkis for Heretic and Stéphane Moatti, Romain Le Grand, Vivien Aslanian and Marco Pacchioni for Kabo Films and Marvelous Production were producers on the Italy-Greece-U.K.-France co-production.

+The Return reworks only the second half of the Odyssey; it omits the whole account of Odysseus's wanderings, including the blinding of the Cyclops, Circe's transformation of Odysseus's men into pigs, and the island of the Sirens, and it does not feature the gods of the original poem.
+Pasolini said that his Odysseus had to feel that the guilt and pain from the siege of Troy and the deaths of his companions "was his own doing".
+Fiennes did physical training for five months to acquire the wiry and muscular body that Pasolini wanted for Odysseus, followed by 2 1/2 months of running and weight training to reduce his body fat as far as possible.
+Odysseus's body was intended to look "like a bit of old rope" rather than a "gym body", in Fiennes's words.

 Filming

 The film began production in Greece in the spring of 2023, with principal photography in the regions of Corfu and the Peloponnese, before continuing on to locations in Italy.
 Filming had wrapped in Corfu by June 2023.
 Other scenes were shot in the country to the north of Rome.
-The total cost of filming was $20m, compared to the $250m spent on Christopher Nolan's 2026 The Odyssey.
+The total cost of filming was $20 million, compared to the $250 million spent on Christopher Nolan's 2026 The Odyssey.

 Music

 The music for The Return was composed by Rachel Portman and performed by Roma Film Orchestra, conducted by Emanuele Bossi.
 It was released on Digital Records.